hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_5960d372-76be-4878-b6c6-8bece6fc0d72-0_1.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts and their AI companions piloting a massive spacecraft through the heart of a galaxy, with stars and nebulae all around them."
+"A team of Ainauts and their AI companions piloting a massive spacecraft through the heart of a galaxy, with stars and nebulae all around them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.